frohmm25/Scraper/README.md

 # Web Scrape Tool
-More functionality to be added
+More functionality to be added.

-Thanks to free code camp
+Thanks to free code camp!

 -Mike